Jung, Archetypes and Tarot

 The Auroch God became less important with the advent of farming and the domestication of the Auroch into the cow, and his most well-known (if a little diminutive) mythical counterpart is shown on The Magician card; Pan.

-Similarly, the Snake Woman is shown as a Goddess who is known to be derived from the same area as Göbekli Tepe (Upper Mesopotamia and later Anatolia, now called, Modern Turkey) and performs the same function as the Snake Goddess; Hecate.
+Similarly, the Snake Woman is shown as a Goddess who is known to be derived from the same area as Göbekli Tepe (Upper Mesopotamia and later Anatolia, now called modern Turkey) and performs the same function as the Snake Goddess; Hecate.
 She appears on The High Priestess Card.

 Personal Archetypes